demisto/content/Packs/TrendMicroEmailSecurity/Integrations/TrendMicroEmailSecurityEventCollector/TrendMicroEmailSecurityEventCollector_description.md

 ### Max Fetch
-Note: During an integration fetch, there are three types of fetches available, When the maximum fetch parameter is set to 1000, 1000 logs will be retrieved for each type, resulting in a total of 3000 logs.
+Note: During an integration fetch, there are three types of events available, When the maximum fetch parameter is set to 1000, 1000 logs will be retrieved for each type, resulting in a total of 3000 logs.